michaeljgoodman/Simple-LZCopy-Tool/README.md

 # LZCopy commandline tool
-This tool provides a simple mechanisms for uncompressing files compressed with LZSS compression.
+This tool provides a simple mechanism for uncompressing files compressed with LZSS compression.
 It uses the `lzexpand` Windows API library, and passes the filenames you input straight into a call to `LZCopy`

 ## Usage
 `.\LZCopy.exe compressed_file uncompressed_file`